ethersync/ethersync/book/src/workarounds.md

 The editor plugins currently only connect to a single daemon, when the first file from a shared directory is opened.
 To work on files from another project, either use a second editor instance, or close the first one.

+## Opening binary files in editors converts them to UTF-8

+This happens because most editors are not well-equipped for editing binary data directly.

+To edit a binary file together, first convert to a hexdump like this (`-R never` is to disable color output):

+    xxd -R never binary_file > binary_file.hex

+Then, edit the `.hex` file collaboratively.
+Finally, convert back to a binary:

+    xxd -r binary_file.hex > binary_file